topherCantrell/class-JavaScript/Course_Online/Exercise3/HELP.md

 # Some friendly feedback

 That's all we have to do, but I'm going to add some friendlier feedback at the top of the form.
-For the special case of "no numbered entered" we can give better feedback than "Invalid card".
+For the special case of "no card number entered" we can give better feedback than "Invalid card".
 How about:

 ```js
     if (cardNumber=='') {